Healthdirect Free Australian health advice you can count on.

 • having sex with a tampon in

-It's possible to have sex or insert a second tampon while one is still inside as your vagina is elastic.
+Although it's not recommended, it is possible to have sex with a tampon in or insert a second tampon.
 This can cause the string of the tampon to get drawn in, making it difficult to remove.

-Don't panic if a tampon gets stuck inside you.
+Don't panic if a tampon gets stuck inside your vagina.
 It's not possible for a tampon to get lost inside you.
-The cervix, at the end of the vagina, only has a tiny opening to allow blood or semen through.
+Your cervix, at the end of your vagina, only has a tiny opening to allow blood or semen through.

 What symptoms are related to a lost tampon or other object?

-• vaginal discharge — it may be yellow, green, pink, grey or brown in colour
+• vaginal discharge — the discharge may be yellow, green, pink, grey or brown in colour

 • pain or discomfort when passing urine (peeing)

-• pain around your pelvis or abdomen — below the belly button and above your genital area
+• pain around your pelvis (below your belly button and above your genital area)

 When should I see my doctor?

-You should visit your doctor or practice nurse if:
+You should visit your doctor or practice nurse if you:

-• you think part of the object is still in your vagina
+• think part of an object is still in your vagina

-• you are worried about whether you have put a tampon in and forgotten about it
+• think you have put a tampon in and forgotten about it

-You should also visit the doctor if you have an object in your vagina and any of the following symptoms:
+You should also visit the doctor if you have an object in your vagina and other symptoms, such as:

 • pain, swelling or redness